aycanirican/kitsilano/README.md

 There are two possible ways to execute each tool.

-  - NixOS: Run them in your current profile
+  - NixOS: Run them in your current profile (optional: use cachix)
   - Docker: Build a docker image or use pre-built images

 If you're using NixOS, you can execute tools by simply Abuilding it